taehoonlee/SBFL/Readme.md

 <li> SBFL_PCGLS.m: the liner system is solved by preconditioned conjugate gradient for least squares problems (PCGLS). </li>

 # Getting Started
 An example is available on testSBFL.m.
+The Lena image can be found [here](http://www.ece.rice.edu/~wakin/images/).